starstruckgall/blog/clqogexhz000208l94vicabn2.md

 notepad filename.extension
 ```

 Replace the filename with the name of the file you wish to create and the extension should be the .txt if you are creating a text file.
-After typing that in click enter and you have created a file with the command prompt.
+After typing that into the command line click enter and \*tada\* you have created a new file using the command prompt.

 Congratulations!